nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 <h4>note</h4>

-This function returns an error if the charmap is not part of the face (i.e., if it is not listed in the &lsquo;face-&gt;charmaps&rsquo; table).
+This function returns an error if the charmap is not part of the face (i.e., if it is not listed in the `face->charmaps` table).

 It also fails if an OpenType type&nbsp;14 charmap is selected (which doesn't map character codes to glyph indices at all).